AmenZhou/amenzhou.github.io/_posts/2018-04-14-elixir-private-functions-testing.markdown

 * The recurring function can be executed no more than 3 times
 * The employee_id format is corret

-**It is impossible to test the first 2 points so I am going to do some surgeries.**
+I am going to do some surgeries on the code.

 ### Firstly, move those 3 employee_id generating functions to a separate file

 Those 3 `employee_id` correlated functions can be decoupled from `Employee` module.
 I create a new module.